OfflineIMAP/imapfw/README.md

 ## Supporting

 Please, support the efforts!
 Staring the project is a good start.
-Reviews and feedbacks are welcome, too. ,-)
+Reviews, feedbacks and pull requests are welcome, too. ,-)

+imapfw is a fun and *realistic* challenge but I guess it won't be met if developed by only one guy (me) during spare time.

 [offlineimap]: https://github.com/OfflineIMAP/offlineimap
 [imapfw]: https://github.com/OfflineIMAP/imapfw
 [website]: http://offlineimap.org
 [blog]: http://offlineimap.org/posts.html